emrecavunt/OnlineComplaintManagementSystem/README.md

 # OnlineComplaintManagementSystem
-Hello to all, I would like to share my first MVC project "Online Complaint Management System"  to you.
+Hi everyone, I would like to share my first MVC project "Online Complaint Management System"  to you.

 # Aim of Project